JanuszPelc/Keevorn/documents/source/keevorn_rulebook.md

 You step into a bone-dry antechamber.
 It smells of dust, ancient paper, and ground stone.
 Something crunches beneath your boot.
 A hooded peddler appears, willing to trade Weapons for anything else you don't need.

 This step happens once, right after you reveal the very first Room, and before you start exploring it.
-During the Peddler’s trade you do not play cards, equip Weapons, use skills, or move cards to or from your Backpack.
+During the Peddler's trade you do not play cards, equip Weapons, use skills, or move cards to or from your Backpack.

 For each non-Weapon card you may wish to trade, place it on the bottom of the Floor, then reveal cards from the top until you find a Weapon.
 Add it to the Room and put all revealed non-Weapon cards on the bottom of the Floor.